x37v/jit-expr/README.md

 ### osX

-The build in flex header is old, I needed to target the one I installed with homebrew which was installed in */usr/local/opt/flex/include/*
+The build in flex header is old, I needed to target the one I installed with homebrew which was installed in */usr/local/opt/flex/include/* or with macports which wav installed in */opt/local/include/*

 * make the cmake build directory:
 	* `mkdir build/ && cd build`
-* let cmake know where your flex headers and m_pd.h are:
+* let cmake know where your (homebrew) flex headers and m_pd.h are, multi-arch (if wanted) and c++11:
+  * `cmake -DFLEX_INCLUDE_DIR=/usr/local/opt/flex/include -DCMAKE_CXX_FLAGS="-I/Applications/Pd-0.48-1.app/Contents/Resources/src/ -stdlib=libc++ -std=c++11 -arch i386 -arch x86_64" ..`
+  * I'm not sure that the c++ and multi arch are needed on new machines though
-  * `cmake -DCMAKE_CXX_FLAGS="-I/usr/local/opt/flex/include/ -I/Applications/Pd-0.48-1.app/Contents/Resources/src/" ..`
+    * `cmake -DFLEX_INCLUDE_DIR=/usr/local/opt/flex/include -DCMAKE_CXX_FLAGS="-I/Applications/Pd-0.48-1.app/Contents/Resources/src/" ..`
   * with an older pd install it was:
     * `cmake -DCMAKE_CXX_FLAGS="-I/usr/local/opt/flex/include/ -I/Applications/Pd-0.48-0.app/Contents/Resources/include/" ..`